List of songs recorded by the Beatles: Other released songs

 In addition to their main catalogue, over 100 songs that were recorded by the group have been released.
-Four songs have only appeared in two of the groups' films: one in Magical Mystery Tour (1967) and three in Let It Be (1970).
 The first release of new recordings was Live at the BBC in 1994, which features live performances of mostly cover songs that were recorded on various BBC Light Programme radio shows between 1963 and 1965.
 Further recordings from these shows were released on On Air – Live at the BBC Volume 2 in 2013.
 The Beatles Anthology project in the 1990s featured rarities, outtakes and live performances across their entire career, along with the reunion songs "Free as a Bird" and "Real Love", which were recorded as demos by Lennon before his death in 1980 and completed by the surviving Beatles.
+Another demo, "Now and Then", was attempted during the Anthology project before being completed in 2023 using AI technology developed by Peter Jackson for The Beatles: Get Back.
 Further recordings have been released on various compilation albums and deluxe editions.

+Film/documentary songs

+While the Beatles were active, four songs solely appeared in two of the groups' films: one in Magical Mystery Tour (1967) and three in Let It Be (1970).
+In The Beatles: Get Back documentary, the band were shown playing over 100 songs that did not appear on an official release.